Know Before You Go - A few tips to make your travel safer and stress free

-- We recommend that you bring with you a debit card, a credit card, some foreign currency, and a stored value card in foreign currency.
+- If traveling abroad, we recommend that you bring a debit card, a credit card, some foreign currency, and a stored value card in foreign currency.

 - NEVER use your debit card to access funds at an ATM that is outside of a bank lobby: fraudsters are famous for attaching skimming devices on ATMs that are not easily noticed.
 And never accept help from a stranger in using your debit card.

 Here’s how one of our staff prepared for a recent trip to Europe- she brought her debit card, her credit card, and purchased Euros and a chip and pin card at Travelex.
 Her husband also carried his debit card, a different credit card, some of the Euros and the second chip and pin card.
 No matter what trouble they might run into, they were prepared not to let a problem ruin the trip.